julianchurchill/text-adventure/README.md

 - [BUG] Order of exits can be confusing - reordered to this {North, West, East, South}
 - [BUG] Auto scroll to the top of the unread text is too absolute - it doesn't take into account line spacing - it could do with adding a few pixels to the top (e.g. the margin/padding/line spacing divided by 2)
   - [FIX] Add a few pixels to the top of the auto scroll
+- [BUG] Invisible items appeared in the 'use with' list - e.g. cider bottle after giving it to fisherman

 - [TECHNICAL TASK] Seperation of content from framework so we can have one Android app + business logic and swap in different content for different builds
   - Mask images should be auto found by looking for resources starting with area-id.
 E.g. the mask filename for the town-area should be town-area_mask.png